-In this case, the Judge found that Applicant had a lengthy and serious history of not meeting financial obligations.
-At the time the case was submitted for decision, Applicant still owed significant amounts on debts that had been charged off.
+In this case, the Judge found that Applicant had 18 delinquent debts totaling approximately \$33,509, none of which had been paid.
+He had completed mandatory credit counseling in November 2007, in anticipation of a bankruptcy, and had filed for Chapter 7 bankruptcy later that same month.
+Applicant's bankruptcy petition reflected three repossessed cars, although Applicant testified that he believed there had actually been four voluntarily repossessed cars.
+At the time of the hearing, Applicant's debts had not yet been discharged.
+Decision at 3.
 In light of the foregoing, the Judge could reasonably conclude that Applicant's financial problems were still ongoing.
 See, e.g., ISCR Case No. 06-23894 at 2 (App.
 Bd.
 Mar.
 6, 2008).

 The Judge weighed the mitigating evidence offered by Applicant against the length and seriousness of the disqualifying conduct and considered the possible application of relevant mitigating conditions.
-She gave Applicant partial credit under the relevant mitigating conditions and found in his favor as to several of the SOR allegations.
-However, she reasonably explained why the evidence which Applicant had presented in mitigation was insufficient to overcome all of the government's security concerns.
+He gave Applicant partial credit under the relevant mitigating conditions.
+However, he reasonably explained why the evidence which Applicant had presented in mitigation was insufficient to overcome the government's security concerns.
 The Board does not review a case de novo.
 The favorable record evidence cited by Applicant is not sufficient to demonstrate the Judge's decision is arbitrary, capricious, or contrary to law.
-See, e.g., ISCR Case No. 06-11172 at 2 (App.
+See, e.g., ISCR Case No. 06-11172 at

+2 (App.
 Bd.
 Sep.
 4, 2007).
-Given the record that was before her, the Judge's ultimate unfavorable security clearance decision under Guideline F is sustainable.
+Given the record that was before him, the Judge's ultimate unfavorable security clearance decision under Guideline F is sustainable.